jpbarela/covid-valuation-projection-checklist/README.md

 - [ ] **Provider capacity**

     Once "normal" returns to a geography, what is your estimate that the health system future non-COVID-19 capacity?
-Do you need to model both increases above your baseline estimate for providers having spare capacity and impairments due to ongoing COVID-19 related care.
+Do you need to model both increases above a "normal baseline" estimate for providers having spare capacity and impairments due to ongoing COVID-19 related care.
 - [ ] **COVID-19 Related Care**

     Do you need to estimate future COVID-19 related care?
 Is that estimate consistent with the